paschaldev/eloquent-google-translate/README.md

 composer install paschaldev/eloquent-translate
 ```

-The package will automatically register itslef for supported laravel versions, if not, you should ad this to your providers array in `config/app.php`
+The package will automatically register itself for supported laravel versions, if not, you should add this to your providers array in `config/app.php`

 ```php
 PaschalDev\EloquentTranslate\Providers\TranslateServiceProvider::class,